picklepete/pyicloud/README.rst

 >>> with open(photo.filename, 'wb') as opened_file:
         opened_file.write(download.raw.read())

+Note: You can call photo.download_comp() to retrieve the response object of Live Photo movie content (.MOV file).

 Note: Consider using ``shutil.copyfile`` or another buffered strategy for downloading the file so that the whole file isn't read into memory before writing.

 Information about each version can be accessed through the ``versions`` property: